Our Service Standards

 Tell The Clinic Manager

-If you don’t feel the problem has been sorted out, the next step is to speak to Katie, the Clinic Manager.
-The Clinic Manager will look into your concerns – and let you know what they think.
+If you don’t feel the problem has been sorted out, the next step is to speak to Carol, the Practice Manager.
+The Practice Manager will look into your concerns – and let you know what they think.

 The Case is Escalated to Dr Webberley